ueberdosis/hocuspocus/docs/provider/events.md

 ```

 ## Option 2: Binding
-Sometimes, you want to register an event listener after the intialization, even if it’s right after.
+Sometimes you want to register an event listener after the intialization, even if it’s right after.
 Also, that’s a great way to bind and unbind event listeners.

 ### Bind event listeners